Bartlett Dining Options

 Relive the golden days of railroading as you travel aboard the elegant Dining Car Chocorua.
 Built in 1929 for service as a coach on the Delaware, Lackawanna & Western Railroad, “Car 2570” was remodeled and put into service here in 1992.
 A three-course lunch is available daily in season on the 11:30 departure to Bartlett.

-On the “Sunset Train,” you have two choices for dinner: the Hattie Evans, featuring a 4-course dinner with a choice of entrees prepared to your order, or the Vista Dome Dining-Lounge car, the Rhonda Lee, a beautiful Vista Dome car, offering seating on two levels.
-Tables in both cars are covered in white linen tablecloths.
+On the “Sunset Train,” you have two choices for dinner: the Hattie Evans, or the Vista Dome Dining-Lounge car, the Rhonda Lee, offering seating on two levels.
+Both offer a 4-course dinner with a choice of entrees prepared to your order, and tables are covered in white linen tablecloths.